Megyn Kelly Is Officially Not Coming Back To NBC

 The internet response was swift, as, yes: Blackface is always racist.
 This backlash seemingly prompted an on-air apology from Kelly, who addressed the controversial comments on her show Wednesday.

 "I want to begin with two words: I'm sorry," she told the camera.
 "The country feels so divided and I have no wish to add to that pain and offense.
-I believe this is a time for more understanding, more love, more sensitivity, and honour...Thank you for listening and for helping me listen, too."
+I believe this is a time for more understanding, more love, more sensitivity and honor...Thank you for listening and for helping me listen, too."

 Alas, it seems the damage is done.
 On Thursday, per The New York Times, a rerun of Megyn Kelly Today replaced a new live show, with the same scheduled for Friday.
 Now, a report from TMZ claims that Kelly is officially out, and that she hopes to collect $50 million from the network.